Soumyabrata/Soumyabrata.github.io/application.md

 <br />
 My interest in this field of earth observations and solar energy stems from my previous doctoral experience at Nanyang Technological University Singapore.
-My pre- vious work involved the study and analysis of clouds in tropical regions, like Singapore, and to understand the impact of clouds in the signal attenuation of satellite communi- cation links.
+My previous work involved the study and analysis of clouds in tropical regions, like Singapore, and to understand the impact of clouds in the signal attenuation of satellite communication links.
 We used ground-based sky cameras that continuously captures the images of the earth’s atmosphere at regular intervals of time.
 These images were useful in generating a highly localized cloud profile, and understanding the various atmospheric events.
 We designed our custom-built sky cameras [1], equipped with wide-angle fish